-Although I did not know it at the time, these initial interviews in 2015 were a moment of profound change in my understanding of the world of design and its relationship to industrial production.
-There are moments in the research process - as historians and designers will recognise - where it feels as if a cavernous space opens up in front of us, prompting a sense of both exceptional possibility, but also fear at the scope of the new terrain ahead.
+Fig 2.
+Large pattern for a casting by Debra Schuckar, State Electricity Commission Victoria, 1988, personal album, reproduced with permission. exceptional possibility, but also fear at the scope of the new terrain ahead.
 Three years later, I sit at home with my two-year-old child, holding one of their much-loved vintage die-cast cars, attempting to imagine the intricately hand-carved timber form that was once necessary to produce toys such as these.
-Running my hands over the rounded corners of a 4cm die-cast Holden FJ, the disciplinary boundaries of what constitutes 'design', 'craft' and 'engineering' seem to recede.
+Running my hands over the rounded corners of a 4-cm die-cast Holden FJ, the disciplinary boundaries of what constitutes 'design', 'craft' and 'engineering' seem to recede.
 The overwhelming sense I felt during those first interviews owed to the fact that I could see the messy relations between design history, technology, labour and industrial production entangling in front of me.
-Appreciating this entanglement allows us to revalue the place patternmakers had within a broader network of design-related roles, activities and knowledge sets, as the Introduction will explain.
+Appreciating this entanglement allows us to revalue the place patternmakers had within a broader network of designrelated roles, activities and knowledge sets, as the Introduction will explain.